ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/configurations.markdown

 ##SyncingLock/[FILENAME]

-Its existence indicates that a file is currently being locked and it is inaccessible to modify.
+Its existence indicates that the file is currently being locked and it is inaccessible to modifications.
 It exists only if the file is being synchronized.

 {CODE-BLOCK:json}
 {